duvarakesh1907/Automated-Serverless-File-Transfer-and-Backup-System-on-AWS/README.md

 Architecture

 AWS S3: Used for storing files and managing backups with versioning and lifecycle rules.

 AWS Lambda: Automates the file transfer process.
 AWS CLI: Facilitates file uploads from the local machine.

-Steps to Implement the Project
+Steps to Implement the Project:

 Create an S3 Bucket and enable S3 versoning